Christmas and New Year opening hours and pay dates

 When will I get paid?

-We'll start paying you after we've accepted your claim, checked you're eligible, and processed your application.
-You become eligible for weekly compensation 7 days after the injury prevented you from working.
+We'll start paying you after we've accepted your claim, checked you're eligible for weekly compensation, and processed your application.
+You become eligible for weekly compensation 7 days after your injury prevented you from working.

-Depending on the situation, if this is an injury you have had cover for previously, we can start paying you from the date this has reoccurred.
+If this is an injury you've had cover for previously, we might be able to start paying you from the date you were re-injured.

 Learn more about applying for weekly compensation